anamaria1-png/Unit-Testing-in-C-for-Medicure-Clinic-Management-System/README.md

 Report Management 📊: Testing the generation of reports to ensure accuracy and proper formatting.

 By isolating these features into individual units, MSTest allows us to build comprehensive tests, ensuring everything works as expected. ✅

+- 2/3 implementation corresponds to an intermediate version (beta-beta) of the project, including case studies, comparative assessments, in-depth analyses, etc.
+- 3/3 implementation represents the final version of the project, which must include the source code, full documentation, presentation, videos and report on the use of AI.